jwaddi/CHEM501_Digital_Portfolio/README.md

 ### For running data visualisation:

 1. Pandas - Used for loading, cleaning, manipulating, and analysing tabular sensor data (CSV files).
+'''python

-     pip install pandas#
+pip install pandas
+'''

-2. Matplotlib - Used for generating time-series plots, comparison charts, and cleaned versus raw data visualisations.
+3. Matplotlib - Used for generating time-series plots, comparison charts, and cleaned versus raw data visualisations.

      pip install matplotlib

-3. streamlit - The core framework used to build the interactive dashboard interface, including tabs, sliders, and live updates.
+4. streamlit - The core framework used to build the interactive dashboard interface, including tabs, sliders, and live updates.

 pip install streamlit